 EVSE stands for Electric vehicle supply management which is a device that is used in the recharging of the EVs.
 According to the Department of Energy of the United States level 1 EVSE refills or recharges the electric car for 5-6 miles in one hour.

-Advantages of Level 1 EV Charger?
+Advantages of Level 1 EV Charging?

-• The Level 1 charger is very easy to use because it’s very convenient to use charging an EV is just as simple as charging a laptop.
+- The Level 1 charger is very easy to use because it’s very convenient to use charging an EV is just as simple as charging a laptop.
 What you need is just a household outlet and a J-plug to charge the EV.

-• As we know, the EV level 1 charger provides very slow charging as compared to level 2 and level 3 charging.
+- As we know, the EV level 1 charger provides very slow charging as compared to level 2 and level 3 charging.
 Level 3 chargers or D.C fast chargers are very slow but they still charge your vehicle for daily use.

-• Level 1 charging level is more beneficial for that kind of EV owners who travel less but at regular intervals.
+- Level 1 charging level is more beneficial for that kind of EV owners who travel less but at regular intervals.
 There is no need to buy expensive instruments and technical knowledge to install and set up.

-• Thus, this modesty engages more budget-conscious people to use EV level one charger.
+- Thus, this modesty engages more budget-conscious people to use EV level one charger.

 Limitations of EV Level 1 Charger

-• People who are always in a rush to travel a lot whether inter-city or intra-city need fast charging but when it comes to the charging speed it’s speed it quite slow as compared to level 2 and DC fast charging.
+- People who are always in a rush to travel a lot whether inter-city or intra-city need fast charging but when it comes to the charging speed it’s speed it quite slow as compared to level 2 and DC fast charging.

-• According to EV charging Infrastructure experts if someone mostly relies on level 1 charging, then it would destroy the battery in the long term.
+- According to EV charging Infrastructure experts if someone mostly relies on level 1 charging, then it would destroy the battery in the long term.

-• The charging rate of an EV Level 1 charger is quite slow if your EV charging state is low then it would require approximately 20-24 hours of charging for full charging.
+- The charging rate of an EV Level 1 charger is quite slow if your EV charging state is low then it would require approximately 20-24 hours of charging for full charging.

-Tools or equipment required for Level 1 EV Charger
+Tools or equipment required for the charger:

-1. A Charging Cable: The main important equipment used when it comes to charging an electric vehicle is a charging cable.
+- A Charging Cable: The main important equipment used when it comes to charging an electric vehicle is a charging cable.
 A standard charging cable is designed by the manufacturers of electric vehicles which is fit to use with 120V AC.
 On one side is the charging connector and on the other hand is a plug.

-2. Proper Outlet: Apart from the standard charging cable there is another equipment which is known as an outlet.
+- Proper Outlet: Apart from the standard charging cable there is another equipment which is known as an outlet.
 A standard NEMO outlet is required for proper safety in which 5-15Ampere current can easily flow.
 Proper grounding is necessary for overheating, fire, and short circuits.

-3. GFCI Protected: GFCI (Ground Fault Circuit Interrupter) is one of the other levels of protection used for proper safety from overheating short circuits and shocks.
+- GFCI Protected: GFCI (Ground Fault Circuit Interrupter) is one of the other levels of protection used for proper safety from overheating short circuits and shocks.
 GFCI provides another level of security to the charger.

 Thus, before using Type1 EV Charging ensure that all pins outlets are properly in working condition, and if anything is not as per standard then contact only licensed electricians.